PX4/PX4-user_guide/en/getting_started/px4_basic_concepts.md

   <!-- Too low-level for this.
 But see FLASH_BASED_DATAMAN in  Intel Aero: https://github.com/PX4/PX4-Autopilot/blob/master/boards/intel/aerofc-v1/src/board_config.h#L115 -->

-<span id="arming"></span>
+<a id="arming"></a>
 ## Arming and Disarming

 Vehicles may have moving parts, some of which are potentially dangerous when powered (in particular motors and propellers)!

 To reduce the chance of accidents:
 - PX4 vehicles are *disarmed* (unpowered) when not in use, and must be explicitly *armed* before taking off.
+- A vehicle will automatically disarm if a pilot does not take off quickly enough, and after landing (the disarm time is configurable).
 - Some vehicles also have a [safety switch](#safety_switch) that must be disengaged before arming can succeed (often this switch is part of the GPS).
 - Arming is prevented if the vehicle is not in a "healthy" state.
 - Arming is prevented if a VTOL vehicle is in fixed-wing mode ([by default](../advanced_config/parameter_reference.md#CBRK_VTOLARMING)).
-- A vehicle will also usually revert to the disarmed state after landing or if a pilot does not take off quickly enough.

 Arming is triggered by default (Mode 2 transmitters) by holding the RC throttle/yaw stick on the *bottom right* for one second (to disarm, hold stick on bottom left).
 It is alternatively possible to configure PX4 to arm using an RC switch or button (and arming MAVLink commands can also be sent from a ground station).